📬 The toolkit for tenants enforcing Awaab’s Law

 For hazards that are serious but not immediately life-threatening (a “significant hazard”).

 In force now: these deadlines became enforceable on 27 October 2025 (Phase 1: damp and mould).
-Phase 2 (covering all other prescribed hazards) is expected later in 2026.
+Phase 2 (covering a wider list of prescribed hazards) is expected later in 2026.

 If a deadline is missed